Cut the Rope: Cut the Rope 3 (2023)

 Cut the Rope 3 was released on October 13, 2023 on Apple Arcade.
-It focuses on Om Nom and his son, Nibble Nom setting out on a journey to discover new Nommies.
+It focuses on Om Nom and his son, Nibble Nom setting out on a journey to discover new creatures.
 The gameplay replaces pieces of candy with Nibble Nom, who must reach Om Nom's location in each level.
 The game features several different locations, with the location that the player explores being selected by Om Nom's compass.
-In each search for a Nommie, the player will go through three random levels in order to discover and take a picture of every new creature.
+In each search for a creature, the player will go through three random levels in order to discover and take a picture of one.
 It is also the second main Cut the Rope title to feature 3D graphics after Cut the Rope Remastered.
 On February 2, 2024, augmented reality features became accessible to support the release of the Apple Vision Pro.
 Cut the Rope 3 was the final game to be developed by Paladin Studios before its closure.

-Level packs

-All games in Cut the Rope series (except for Cut the Rope 2 for Android and Cut the Rope 3) group content into "boxes" or "level packs".
-Boxes in the original Cut the Rope and Cut the Rope: Experiments contain 25 levels each, boxes in Cut the Rope: Time Travel contains only 15 levels each (except for the last box, Parallel Universe, which has 20), boxes in Cut the Rope 2 contain 24 levels each, and boxes in Cut the Rope Remastered contain 27 levels each, counting Om Nelle's bonus levels.
-Most boxes introduce a new element in the game, challenging the player with a new set of game mechanics.
-New boxes continue to be added from time to time through updates.
-Three stars can be collected in every level, while an extra star, known as the power star, as of Remastered, can be found in each level when using superpowers.
-In Remastered, a special magenta worldstar can be found for some levels by interacting with items on the world map.

-The following table summarizes the number of packs and levels in each traditional Cut the Rope game, as of October 2023.